House Dems carve out $100B for providers in latest attempt at COVID-19 relief package

 The 1,815-page bill also contains premium assistance for COBRA continuation.
 In a summary of the bill’s provisions, the American Hospital Association also highlighted a 14% increase in the federal matching rate to states for Medicaid.

-See also Where to pain relief oil
+See also Where is stress relief foods

 The draft requires health plans to waive cost-sharing requirements for COVID-19 treatment and related services, which major insurers have already promised.